 Does climate matter for heat pumps?

-HVAC tech who has experience in your region before getting your heart set on a heat pump.
-If the equipment just isn’t right for your area, you could have very high electric bills.
-Once the temperature sinks too low, it’s much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.
+Heat pumps are more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your area before settling on a heat pump.
+If the equipment just isn’t right for your home, you could have unnecessarily high electric bills.
+Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

-How does a heat pump stack up against a furnace?
+How does a heat pump compare with a furnace?

-and is essential for certain chillier climates.
-That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit.
-As odd as it may sound, during cooler temperatures, a heat pump is designed to pull heat from the air outside and use it to heat the inside air.
-Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to work properly, but at extremely low temperatures there is not ample heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may be ideal during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+A furnace is a stronger heating system and is necessary for certain colder climates.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As peculiar as it may sound, during heating season, a heat pump is designed to extract heat from the air outside and use it to warm the inside air.
+Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be ideal during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-a no-charge in-home quote.
-We are available to answer any and all of your questions to make sure you make the right decision for your home.
+If you still aren’t convinced which system is best for your home, call Stallion Heating and Air Conditioning to schedule a free in-home quote.
+We are here to answer any and all of your questions to help you make the right decision for your home.